 Writing for courses in the Haslam College of Business

 Writing in Business relies on analyzing the rhetorical situation: the writer develops a text for a specific audience and for a specific purpose, all within a specific context.
 (If you’ve taken English 101 here at UT Knoxville, then this model likely sounds familiar to you.)
 Writers must identify the needs and expectations of their audience before they can determine how best to achieve their purpose with that audience.
-The Howe Center for Writing Excellence has a guide for brainstorming not only the content but also the style of your text.
+The Howe Center for Writing Excellence’s Business writing guide outlines brainstorming not only the content but also the style of your text.
 For example, let’s say you need to update a knowledgeable but busy colleague: you should probably send them a short email, with a clear subject line and front-loaded message, instead of a long, detailed progress report.

 Generally, writing in Business values concise and efficient communication: writers should use headings and subject lines strategically and focus on “what your audience has asked you to supply.”
 Howe’s guide also explains that, basically, you should provide our audience with “need to know” information up front and avoid “nice to know” information altogether.

 Positive, negative, and persuasive writing all require different approaches to accomplish their purpose with the audience.
-The Purdue OWL goes into detail about how to emphasize a positive message and embed a negative message to help make your writing more effective with your audience.
+The Purdue OWL’s “accentuating the positives” page goes into detail about how to emphasize a positive message and embed a negative message to help make your writing more effective with your audience.

 For more specific guidelines, follow the Howe Center for Writing Excellence’s 6 Cs of Business Communication: